Marketers Should Celebrate Hispanic Heritage Year-Round

 Back in 2018, I wrote about Marketers’ tentative and often tepid attempts at connecting with the Hispanic Community:

 Let’s get back to soccer and one of its biggest stars of this day and age: if Messi is the greatest player and Argentina is such a powerhouse in the world of this sport, how come they fare so poorly (repeatedly) in the World Cup?
-The answer may be that superb individual talent is no match to a collective effort, where all team players compete with the same level of commitment to win the game.
+The answer may be that superb individual talent is no match for a collective effort, where all team players compete with the same level of commitment to win the game.

 You may ask, “What does Argentina losing the World Cup have to do with celebrating Hispanic heritage?”
 Well, how some marketers treat Hispanic Heritage Month, in particular, has a lot more in common with this soccer story than you think, especially those marketers who are in the business of creating a loyal customer base; and let’s face it, everyone should be!
 Hispanic Heritage Month is celebrated during September 15th through October 15th.

-• You’ll be putting all your eggs in one basket.
-And we all know how that goes
+- You’ll be putting all your eggs in one basket.
+And we all know how that goes.

-• The Hispanic/Latina/Latino community will surely take notice, but they will also likely call you out on it
+- The Hispanic/Latina/Latino community will surely take notice, but they will also likely call you out on it.

 Our CultureBeat team is often asked by our clients and friends,

-“What are the best times to invest in marketing to Hispanics?
+“What are the best times to invest in marketing to Hispanics?”

 Or